 For the rest of that summer and through his second-grade school year, Dawson had a blast with his friends doing soldier drills like the belly crawl, marching in order, and training on home-made obstacle courses of old tires, sawhorses, and hula hoops.
 He created “Dawson’s Army Club” so that he and his friends could just hang out as soldier buddies.
-He read books and watched videos on World War Two, modern and old tanks, bombers and fighter jets, learning everything he could about the military.
+He read books and watched videos on World War Two, modern and old tanks, and bombers and fighter jets, learning everything he could about the military.
 He visited an air museum, spent a day at a living history event amid jeeps, armored personnel carriers, and modern day soldiers, and he wrote a picture book on weapons around the world, passionately pursuing his newfound greatness as a young military expert.
-And, I bought him a go-kart.
+And I bought him a go-kart.

-By the end of June, the go-kart was painted camouflage and had features like any good military dune buggy.
-The roll cage was adorned with a decommissioned real-life anti-tank weapon, toy M-60 rifles were strapped to the sides, and the homemade compressed air marshmallow bazooka that we built together was in the hands of giddy Army kids who pulled the trigger to launch king-sized sugar puffs into the air.
+By the end of June, the go-kart was painted in camouflage colors and had features like any good military dune buggy.
+The roll cage was adorned with a decommissioned real-life anti-tank weapon, toy M-60 rifles were strapped to the sides, and the homemade compressed-air marshmallow bazooka was ready for action.
+Dawson and I had built that contraption that now sat in the hands of giddy Army kids who pulled the trigger to launch king-sized sugar puffs into the air.

 The pre-parade training-run day arrived.
-Dawson and his friends, outfitted with camouflage helmets, real military vests, and jungle and desert rat face paint, were set for the big day.
+Dawson and his friends, outfitted with camouflage helmets, real military vests, and jungle and desert-rat face paint, were set for the big day.
 For a year, Dawson and I had worked together so Dawson’s dream of driving a tank in the parade would come true.
 The go-kart was now the ultimate stealth desert patrol vehicle, as Dawson’s tank was replaced with this Desert Storm dune buggy he loved.
 Ready to roll, I pulled the starter cord to start the training.
 The rope handle snapped clean off.
 It turned out that I, living blithely on the opposite end of the high mechanical aptitude scale, had bought a relatively funky Craigslist vehicle that only through the grace of the go-kart gods had run well for weeks—up until now.
 The next day I took the buggy to my neighbor, who ran a small engine repair business.

 “Dawson has been planning and building and dreaming of driving a military rig in the July 4th parade, and I have a problem,” I said.

-Darrell’s employee fixed the cord and made a few other improvements that would help the makeshift machine make it through the parade.
+Daryl’s employee fixed the cord and made a few other improvements that would help the makeshift machine make it through the parade.

 Two days later the kart was back in action for another test drive, and ready for July 4th.
 The Army Club boys started it up and took it for spins around the school parking lot, preparing to drive it in the parade line between the rodeo horses and classic cars.
 They drove it hard until it ran out of gas.
 After filling the tank back up, I tried and tried to get it started.
-With no luck and three days to go, I took it back to Darrell—my new hero.
-He said he knew how important it was to get it running and would clean the carburetor and add a fuel filter by tomorrow.
-The next day it was back in action—until it stalled on its final training mission.
-One last emergency trip to “Super Darrell” and his mechanic left us with hope and a new throttle spring for the big day.
+With no luck and three days to go, I took it back to Daryl—my new hero.
+Daryl ran a busy shop, with three employees, dozens of lawnmowers, chainsaws, and even a few go karts lined up waiting for a fix.
+Normally, it would take a few days to get your machine repaired, which didn’t matter much considering the speed of growing grass.
+But this was different.
+The parade would not wait and Dawson’s fulfilled dream was on the line.

 The go-kart inched along a side road towards the Main Street parade start.
-Dawson, excited and nervous at the wheel, his three friends, me, and Bubba, another father who had decided at the last minute to walk the route with the boys, slowly moved through the blast-oven heat, as the first real hot day of summer swept in just that morning.
+Dawson, excited and nervous at the wheel, his three friends, me, and Bubba, another father who had decided at the last minute to walk the route with the boys, slowly moved through the blast-oven heat, as the first real hot day of summer swept in.
 A huge crowd framed the mile-long route, forming a sea of red, white and blue.
 Dawson rolled forward, gingerly touching the gas pedal so he would not run into the group in front of him.